ipaleka/algorand-contracts-testing/media/blog-post.md

 All the source code for this tutorial is available in a [public GitHub repository](https://github.com/ipaleka/algorand-contracts-testing).

-For those of you eager to get started quickly, here's a video that wraps around the process of installing the requirements and running the tests;
+For those of you eager to get started quickly, here's a video that wraps around the process of installing the requirements and running the tests:

 https://user-images.githubusercontent.com/49662536/128261271-1c62e129-1997-4b4d-a060-2005064cf626.mp4